oliveirahenrique70/appsilon/README.md

 * ### longitudinal_biochemqc <a name="longitudinal_biochemqc"></a>

-The ```R``` pipeline is used to create a longitudinal analysis of **BiochemQC** experiments developed over time.
+This ```R``` pipeline is used to create a longitudinal analysis of **BiochemQC** experiments developed over time.
 As input, this pipeline uses the output data from all BiochemQC experiments to develop plots that illustrate how all experiments data behaviour over time.

 This pipeline data analysis involves the compounds used in the BiochemQc experiment.
 Therefore, this pipeline data analysis produces output plots for each experiment compound and also plots with an overall examination containing all experiments compounds.
 Furthermore, the pipeline also calculates confidence intervals that represent the range of values associated with different confidence levels.